RedisGraph/RedisGraph/docs/commands.md

 `allShortestPaths()` is a MATCH mode in which only the shortest paths matching all criteria are captured.
 Both endpoints must be bound in an earlier WITH-demarcated scope to invoke `allShortestPaths()`.

+`allShortestPaths()` can have any number of hops for its minimum and maximum, including zero.
+Filters on properties are supported, and any number of labels may be specified.

 Example:

 ```sh